iAvicenna/Residual-Network-Pytorch/README.md

 This likely means that the program confuses cats and dogs with each other.
 The confusion matrix for the first case confirms this a cat is most likely to be confused with a dog (5 times more compared to other objects) followed by deers and birds and the same is true for the dog as well.

 As for the comparison between residual networks that contain and do not contain the identity mappings, it is safe to say that for the shorter network the difference of accuracies is negligble.
 However unlike in the usual case with identity, increasing the number of layers does not result in a better accuracy.
 Indeed in the usual ResNet32 one achieves an accuracy of almost %95 percent where in ResNet32 without identity mappings the accuracy is stuck at %92 value which is the same as with ResNet18 without identity mappings.
 Therefore the claim that Residual architecture helps with more complex neural networks has plausibility.
+We also tried a wide residual network (initial width of 32 nodes) without identity mappings.
+We see an improvement of the accuracy up to %93.5 percent from %92 percent.
+Therefore the identity mappings seem to be more essential for increasing the depth rather than the width.